We would like to welcome you to the Max Delbrück Center for Molecular Medicine (MDC) in Berlin Buch.

 For online timetable-information (Bus, U-Bahn, S-Bahn) click:

 For bus information (within Germany) click: or or or

-You can find a comfortable overview in German and English as well as interlibrary loan facilities at.
+You can find a comfortable overview in German and English, read or borrow many daily newspapers and magazines and a wide variety of books in many languages, as well as interlibrary loan facilities at .
 MDC library shall be glad to show how it works.
-To get more information about the MDC library click at:

 Common online bookshops are:

 - Wiltbergstraße 23 (Buch)

 - standard letter (up to 20 grams) € 0.70

 - compact letter (up to 50 grams) € 0.85

 - big letter (up to 500 g) € 1.45

 - standard letter (up to 20 grams) € 0.90